-It is not unusual in a Greek household to be served a “spoon sweet” when you visit someone’s home.
-This is a traditional offering and it is called a spoon sweet because the usual serving size is a well-filled teaspoon, accompanied by a strong Greek coffee and a glass of icy cold water.
+It's not unusual in a Greek household to be served a "spoon sweet" upon visiting someone’s home.
+This is a traditional offering and is called thus because the usual serving size is a well-filled teaspoon, accompanied by a strong Greek coffee and a glass of icy cold water.

 Place the strawberries in the fridge overnight.
 This will give them enough time to release their juices.

-When the strawberries are ready, add the water and remaining ingredients, except for the lemon juice, and place them on the stove over a medium heat.
-When they begin to simmer reduce the heat to low.
-Allow them to cook for 3 minutes and then remove the strawberries from the syrup and place them in a bowl.
+When the strawberries are ready, add the water and remaining ingredients, except for the lemon juice, and place on the stove over medium heat.
+When they begin to simmer, reduce the heat to low.
+Cook for 3 minutes and then remove the strawberries from the syrup and place them in a bowl.

 Add the lemon juice to the syrup and continue to simmer over a low heat for a further 10 minutes, until the syrup thickens.